Environmental, Social and Governance (ESG)

 Transition

-- Started preparing for introduction of CSRD reporting directive
+• Started preparing for introduction of CSRD reporting directive

-- New baseline for implementation of Scope 1, 2 and 3
+• New baseline for implementation of Scope 1, 2 and 3

-- Integrated ESG reporting as part of overall strategy and reporting in Annual Report
+• Integrated ESG reporting as part of overall strategy and reporting in Annual Report

-- Completed definition measurements for sustainable products and analyzing first part of product portfolio
+• Completed definition measurements for sustainable products and analyzing first part of product portfolio

 Integration

-- Renew double materiality analysis: inside-out (diversity, health and development employees, CO2, waste); outside-in (raw material shortage, attractiveness as employer, CO2, new business models)
+• Renew double materiality analysis: inside-out (diversity, health and development employees, CO2, waste); outside-in (raw material shortage, attractiveness as employer, CO2, new business models)

-- Annual Report follows CSRD guidelines
+• Annual Report follows CSRD guidelines

-- Gap analysis
+• Gap analysis

-- All products analyzed for sustainability
+• All products analyzed for sustainability

-- Sustainability ambitions fully embedded as part of the renewed company strategy
+• Sustainability ambitions fully embedded as part of the renewed company strategy

 Future-Proof

-- Fully audited reporting according to CSRD and EU Taxonomy declarations
+• Fully audited reporting according to CSRD and EU Taxonomy declarations

-- Sustainability topics fully embedded as part of regular business operations and reviews
+• Sustainability topics fully embedded as part of regular business operations and reviews

 Sustainability

-Within sustainability, we concentrate on three broad areas: our people, our products and our processes.
-This focus is derived from a selection of the United Nations Sustainability Development Goals (SDGs).
-Of the 17 SDGs, we selected six that are most relevant to Holland Colours internally, to our clients, to brand owners and to our value chain partners.
-They can be grouped into 3 broad categories.
+our people.
+Our ESG efforts in these areas derive from a selection of the United Nations Sustainability Development Goals (SDGs).
+Of the 17 SDGs, we selected seven that are most relevant to Holland Colours internally, to our clients, to brand owners and to our value chain partners.

 Our People